elliotchance/tesseract/doc/1_SQL/SELECT.md

 no records) then no records will be returned since tables only come into existence when they have objects added to them.

+You may omit the table just to parse expressions that do no need a table like:

+    SELECT 3 + 4

 **_condition_**

 A filter expression.

+**_group_field_**

+Rows will be collapsed into groups of distinct values of this field.

 **_order_field_**